pu-shi/pu-shi.github.io/_pages/about.md

 Recent News
 ---
 * July.
 2026: I become an associate professor with tenure at CUHK-Shenzhen!
+* June.
+2026: Our paper, [Accelerating Decentralized Optimization via Overlapping Local Steps](https://ieeexplore.ieee.org/document/11589350) (with Yijie Zhou), has been accepted by IEEE Control Systems Letters!
 * May.
 2026: Congratulations to Yijie Zhou for passing the PhD defense!
 * May.
-2026: Our paper, BAS: Bridging Adam and SignSGD for Memory-Efficient LLM Training (with Yijie Zhou, Mingliang Zhang, Jiaqi Zhang and Xunliang Cai), has been accepted by ICML 2026!
+2026: Our paper, [BAS: Bridging Adam and SignSGD for Memory-Efficient LLM Training](https://openreview.net/pdf?id=Agiagru6BM) (with Yijie Zhou, Mingliang Zhang, Jiaqi Zhang and Xunliang Cai), has been accepted by ICML 2026!
 * March.
 2026: Our paper, [Stochastic Push-Pull for Decentralized Nonconvex Optimization](https://ieeexplore.ieee.org/abstract/document/11442777) (with Runze You), has been accepted for publication in IEEE Transactions on Signal Processing!
 * January.
 2026: Our paper, [Arbitrary-Order Block SignSGD for Memory-Efficient LLM Fine-Tuning](https://openreview.net/pdf?id=NQsdnYkCar) (with Yijie Zhou), has been accepted by ICLR 2026!
 * October.
 2025: Our paper, [Distributed Stochastic Momentum Tracking with Local Updates: Achieving Optimal Communication and Iteration Complexities](https://arxiv.org/pdf/2510.24155) (with Kun Huang), is online!